anthonytoyco/moneymetrics/README.md

 ## Overview

 MoneyMentor is an AI-powered budgeting assistant that helps users track expenses, analyze spending patterns, and receive personalized financial insights.
-Built with Next.js, FastAPI*, and Supabase, the application integrates OCR and AI-based categorization to automate transaction processing and provide dynamic budgeting recommendations.
+Built with Next.js and Supabase, the application integrates OCR and AI-based categorization to automate transaction processing and provide dynamic budgeting recommendations.

 ## Planned Features

 ### Core Features

-- [ ] **Secure User Accounts**: Users will have secure accounts to store and manage financial data.
+- [x] **Secure User Accounts**: Users will have secure accounts to store and manage financial data.

 - [ ] **Transaction Upload from Screenshots/PDFs**: Allows users to upload images of their transactions or bank statements for processing.